 A high-fiber diet (lots of hay!) is important for Angoras to keep their digestive system healthy.
 We like to give our rabbits a papaya vitamin tablet every time we groom them.
 Papaya has natural enzymes that will help break up the wool, you can find the tablets (good for human digestive systems too!) at health food stores or online.

 Most Angoras naturally shed their coat every couple of months.
-How do you know if your rabbit is shedding it’s coat?
+How do you know if your rabbit is shedding its coat?
 It’s pretty hard to miss!
 When you pet the rabbit, the loose fur will literally fall right out.
 Looking at the rabbit, you will see loose tendrils of fur falling out like this:

 Shearing involves using clippers or scissors to trim the coat off.
 Shearing is definitely the fastest method.
-Although it is fastest, I don’t use it unless the fur is matted because an Angora rabbit’s coat is constantly growing, so when you shear the coat you end up taking off not only the old loose fur that is 3-5 inches in length, but you also get the shorter, new fur (about 1-2 inches in length).
+Although it is the fastest, I don’t use it unless the fur is matted because an Angora rabbit’s coat is constantly growing.
+When you shear the coat you end up taking off not only the old loose fur that is 3-5 inches in length, but you also get the shorter, new fur (about 1-2 inches in length).
 The longer hairs are preferable if you will be spinning the wool into yarn, the short hairs are considered “second cuts” and often will shed out of the yarn.